 Subscribe to become a member of our Inside Minimalism series by our dedicated team of writers who are passionate about helping you live a simpler life.
-The first 30 days are completely free!
+The first month is completely free!

 The Minimalists are American authors, podcasters, filmmakers, and public speakers Joshua Fields Millburn and Ryan Nicodemus.
 The duo began pursuing the minimalist lifestyle in 2010.
 After experiencing significant improvements in their quality of life as a result of adopting and practicing the tenets of minimalism, the pair launched a website in December 2010 to share their experiences.
 Joshua Fields Millburn and Ryan Nicodemus help over 20 million people live meaningful lives with less through their writing, podcast, and documentary.